 The Appeal Process

 Should your disability claim be denied, any appeal must be made through ERISA’s administrative appeal process, which could require two levels of review.
 Once your appeal is filed, your insurance company has 45 days to make a decision, but they can request a 45 day extension if special circumstances exist that prevent it from deciding your appeal on time.
 If your administrative appeal is unsuccessful, your final recourse is to file a court action seeking disability benefits.
-At Hiller, PC, our NY disability insurance lawyers work hard to get your benefits approved without the need to go to court.
+At Hiller, PC, our New York disability insurance lawyers work hard to get your benefits approved without the need to go to court.
 We know from experience that although litigation may sometimes lead to a buy-out or lump-sum payment, more often than not it serves only to delay payment of benefits.
 Consequently, we take an “everything plus the kitchen sink” approach to your administrative appeal.
 We gather all relevant evidence, and craft a detailed and comprehensive appeal that plainly demonstrates your right to benefits.
 This strategy is highly effective; in almost every appeal we handle, our client is awarded benefits.

 Contact Our NY disability insurance lawyer For Help With Your ERISA Claim Or Appeal

 The ERISA claims and appeals process is complicated.
-At Hiller PC, our Staten Island disability lawyers have more than 100 years’ combined experience helping individuals navigate this process and obtain ERISA disability benefits.
-Call us today to schedule a consultation, or use our online form to tell us about your situation.
+At Hiller PC, our disability insurance lawyers have more than 100 years’ combined experience helping individuals navigate this process and obtain ERISA disability benefits.
+Call us today to schedule a free consultation, or use our online form to tell us about your situation.